Idaho Court Records

 In Idaho, a first-time DUI offender is charged with a misdemeanor and prosecuted as described under state law.
 Typically, a person is arrested for a DUI if pulled over by a law enforcement officer and the BAC test taken reveals illegal alcohol concentrations, or if found to be under the influence of drugs or other intoxicating substances.
 Possible penalties for a first conviction include fines, driver license suspensions, incarceration, substance abuse treatment, probation, and community service.
 These penalties vary if the offender is a certain age, has a particular BAC, or is a commercial driver:

-• Offenders who are 21 years or older, and found with a BAC of.08% or more, maybe penalized with a fine of $1,000 or less, a jail sentence of up to 6 months, and a mandatory license suspension for 30 days.
-After the expiration of the 30 days, the offender’s license will be suspended again for a period, not less than 60 days and not more than 150 days.
+- Offenders who are 21 years or older, and found with a BAC of.08% or more, maybe penalized with a fine of $1,000 or less, a jail sentence of up to 6 months, and a mandatory license suspension for 30 days.
+After the expiration of the 30 days, the offender’s license may be suspended again for a period, not less than 60 days and not more than 150 days.
 In these instances, the offender may request a restricted license from the court upon expiration of the compulsory 30-day suspension, provided it concerns employment or family health matters.
-Ten days after the mandatory suspension has ended, the court will also order a Breath Alcohol Ignition Interlock Device (BAIID) to be installed for a year at the offender’s or court’s expense, and per Idaho Code 18–8008, unless exempted by section 18–8002 (12).
+Ten days after the mandatory suspension has ended, the court may also order a Breath Alcohol Ignition Interlock Device (BAIID) to be installed for a year at the offender’s or court’s expense, and per Idaho Code 18–8008, unless exempted by section 18–8002 (12).

-• Drivers of commercially-operated vehicles who are convicted of a first DUI offense (BAC.04% to.08%, or higher) are subject to the same fine and jail penalties as persons 21 years or older, as seen above.
+- Drivers of commercially-operated vehicles who are convicted of a first DUI offense (BAC.04% to.08%, or higher) are subject to the same fine and jail penalties as persons 21 years or older, as seen above.
 Except that the obligatory 30-day and additional 60 to 150-day license suspension do not apply to such drivers.
-Instead, these offenders will have their licenses disqualified for a period as directed by Idaho Code 49–335.
+Instead, these offenders may have their licenses disqualified for a period as directed by Idaho Code 49–335.

-• First-time offenders who tested for a BAC of.20% or higher are penalized with:
+- First-time offenders who tested for a BAC of.20% or higher are penalized with:

-• Mandatory incarceration for a period not less than ten days (48 hours of this sentence must be served in succession), and not more than one year
+- Mandatory incarceration for a period not less than ten days (48 hours of this sentence must be served in succession), and not more than one year

-• A fine, not over $2,000
+- A fine, not over $2,000

-• Loss of driver license or permit
+- Loss of driver license or permit

-• Mandatory suspension of driving license for at least a year after discharge from jail (there is no provision to apply for a restricted license)
+- Mandatory suspension of driving license for at least a year after discharge from jail (there is no provision to apply for a restricted license)

 In addition to court costs and surcharges, an individual convicted of a first-time DUI offense may incur legal/attorney, auto insurance, bail, license reinstatement (usually $285 for regular drivers and $85 for commercial drivers), and treatment course fees, among others.